 What are the statistics of drug use in Pakistan?

-It said that due to its large share of the population, the Punjab had the highest number of drug users and people who injected drugs (PWID) with 2.9 million people using illicit substances in 2013, and approximately 260,000 people who inject drugs.
+It said that due to its large share of the population, Punjab had the highest number of drug users and people who injected drugs (PWID) with 2.9 million people using illicit substances in 2013 and approximately 260,000 people who inject drugs.
 The number of people who inject drugs is estimated to 430,000 nationwide.
-According to the report, approximately 80 per cent of PWID in the Punjab share syringes regularly, whereas two-thirds report doing so in Sindh and Balochistan, and half in Khyber Pakhtunkhwa (KP).
+According to the report, approximately 80 percent of PWID in Punjab share syringes regularly, whereas two-thirds report doing so in Sindh and Balochistan, and a half in Khyber Pakhtunkhwa (KP).

 How do I say no to my loved one?

 An effective answer to give your loved one is “I will support your recovery, but I will not support your disease.”